 - … and more

 Luminosity Masks are also commonly used to blend multiple images.
-This will be discussed more in-depth in a later tutorial but it’s worth mentioning now as it’s a popular use of these selections.
+We’ve discussed that more in-depth in this article but it’s worth mentioning here too as it’s a popular use of these selections.

 Taking multiple exposures to capture the entire dynamic range of a scene is an effective way to overcome the camera’s limitations.
 Cameras struggle to capture both the brightest highlights and darkest shadows in one single image which means that you’re often left with an image that has either an overexposed sky or underexposed foreground.